duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 ~~~
 # Make sure you haven not broken your DNS.
 ping -c 1 www.google.com
-# Check that .local names work
+# Check that .loc names work
-ping -c 1 this.is.a.test.local
+ping -c 1 this.is.a.test.loc
 ~~~

 You can check your domain name resolutions with `nslookup`

 ~~~
-nslookup asd.local
+nslookup asd.loc
 # Server:		127.0.0.1
 # Address:	127.0.0.1#53
 #
-# Name:	asd.local
+# Name:	asd.loc
 # Address: 127.0.0.1
 ~~~